 6) Oral B

-Design Thinking is not only successful in finding effective solutions for companies but also helps in validating initiatives before they are implemented.
-When Oral B decided to upgrade its electric toothbrush by adding more features such as tracking brushing frequency, observing gum sensitivity and even adding music.
+Design Thinking is successful not only in helping companies find effective solutions but also in validating initiatives before they are implemented.
+For example, when Oral B decided to upgrade its electric toothbrush, it added features like tracking brushing frequency, monitoring gum sensitivity, and even playing music.

 The Design Thinking team found that brushing teeth is routine, and adding more features might lead to unwanted complications.
 Instead, they pitched two practical and user-centred solutions.
 Firstly, making toothbrushes easier to charge, especially when users are travelling or on the go.
 Secondly, they proposed the idea of connecting toothbrushes to phones and sending reminders for ordering replacement heads.